idris-lang/Idris-dev/docs/st/state.rst

 ``ST`` is a type level function which computes an appropriate ``STrans`` type given a list of *actions*, which describe transitions on resources.
-An ``Action`` in a function type can take one of the following forms (plus some others which we'll see shortly):
+An ``Action`` in a function type can take one of the following forms (plus some others which we'll see later in the tutorial):

 * ``lbl ::: ty`` expresses that the resource ``lbl`` begins and ends in the state ``ty``